hmac/kite/README.md

 ```

 The syntax `{{_}}` around an argument in a type signature indicates that the
-argument can be omitted in a call site, and Lam will attempt to infer a value
+argument can be omitted in a call site, and Kite will attempt to infer a value
 for it. `eq` is then used like this:

 ```haskell
 eq True True
 ```

-Lam will search the current scope for a value of type `Eq Bool`.
+Kite will search the current scope for a value of type `Eq Bool`.
 If it finds
 _exactly one_ match, it will insert it into the call site.
 If it finds zero or
 more than one match, it will report an error.